How online learning works

 Te Kura is in the midst of moving to online delivery, so some of our courses are not yet in the same format, and some of the existing online courses at NCEA level look and function differently to others.

-Courses at NCEA Level 3 will continue to be largely booklet-based for 2017.
+Courses at NCEA Level 3 will be a mix of interactive online modules and PDF booklets for 2018.
 Te Kura aims to have most students learning online by the end of 2018.

 Using the OTLE